mjsamberg/courses/courses/dlprograms/leadership/projects.md

 ## Option 6: Conduct a policy review of barrier and enabler policies to digital-age learning
 The policies and procedures within a district can help encourage digital-age learning or can act as a deterrent to adoption.
 For this project, you will:
-* Review your district and school policy and procedures manual.
+* Review your organization, district, and/or school policy and procedures manual.
 * Identify elements of policies and procedures that support and enable your school's vision for digital-age learning, and elements of policies and procedures that are barriers.
 * Complete a write-up identifying the policies and procedures in question, and how the elements within the policy or procedure enable digital-age learning or act as a barrier.